cemlyn007/mnist-vae/README.md

 ## Getting Started
 * You can run this application like an old Python package by pip installing the source code or by running the built MacOS or Linux app.
 * You will need to create a [Neptune](https://neptune.ai) account, it is free!
 * When running the app, you will need to upload a Flax model to train on the MNIST dataset.
-You can find some examples folder in `mnist_vae`.
+You can find some in `mnist_vae/examples`.
 * Adjust the parameters and click start, your browser should automatically open a tab/window to the Neptune dashboard where you can see the results of your training.
+* Continue to adjust the parameters and see the results in real time from the Neptune tab!

 ## Why did I make this project?
 I created this project because I wanted to learn the following: